fsu seal Florida State University

 Web Services [more info]

 Two WWW servers are provided for use by the Computer Science community.
-Websrv.cs.fsu.edu is provided for faculty use, and Websrv2.cs.fsu.edu is available for student use.
-Websrv2 is available to all students in the Computer Science community.
+Websrv.cs.fsu.edu hosts department websites, faculty websites, and courses websites.
+Server ww2.cs.fsu.edu is available to all students in the Computer Science community.
 Both servers use Apache and feature CGI support.

 Database Services